lisaconnect1234/MicrosoftTakeHome/SolutionNotes.md

 Solution Design Consideration

-- I created an API for this project, that reads the query string containing latitude, longitude and requested number of trucks.
+- I created an API for this project, that reads the query string containing latitude, longitude and requested number of closest food trucks.
 The API returns an JSON array that contains the closest food trucks based on the number of trucks requested or defaults to five.

 - If I had more time, I would create a web UI map visualization that allows the user to search for the closest food trucks based on their current location or entered coordinates.
 The UI would call this api and then display on a map the closest five locations returned.